 An overdraft is a feature of your current account that allows you to continue spending even once you’ve exhausted all your available funds.

-Since you’re effectively borrowing money, you’ll usually be charged interest and/or a fee for it.
-Overdrafts can turn out quite expensive, with many account banks charging around 40% annual interest rates, making borrowing more expensive than via some credit cards.
+Since you’re effectively borrowing money, you’ll usually be charged interest for it.
+Overdrafts can turn out quite expensive, with many banks charging annual interest rates of around 40%, making it a more expensive option than many credit cards.

-So you should only use yours in case of emergency.
-However, they can be handy if you need just a few extra quid to make it to the end of the month.
+This means you should only use an overdraft as a short-term solution or in case of emergency.
+They can be handy if you need just a few extra quid to make it to the end of the month.

 Most full current accounts come with an overdraft option included or allow you to apply for one.
 Learn more about the advantages and disadvantages of an overdraft.